Kamothe: Characteristics

+Kamothe is a spacious node, as it is evenly divided into 48 sectors and has some great infrastructure facilities.
+It is experiencing rapid growth, with a substantial rise in the population in the past five years.

 Transportation

 Kamothe falls in Raigad district and is maintained by the Panvel Municipal Corporation and CIDCO.

 Kamothe has two railway stations Mansarovar and Khandeshwar that lie on the harbour line, a part of Mumbai suburban railways.

-Auto rickshaws provide the primary means of personal local transportation.
+Auto rickshaws are the primary means of local transportation.

 BEST, NMMT and MSRTC/ST buses serve as another means of transportation over a long distance to various nodes through Navi Mumbai.
 Kamothe postal index number is 410209.